 Peter is a consultant specializing in the design and development of database systems using SQL Server and .Net technologies.
 Peter has operated a nation-wide consulting business since 1991.
 He was a course designer and instructor of database and software development technologies at Harvard University; UC Berkeley, and the Worcester Polytechnic Institute, and he is author of “An Intuitive Approach to Database Design; An Introduction to Data Modeling.”

 Peter uses an intuitive approach to learning that applies the way we all learn in the real world and gives students experiences on which to draw when they’re back on the job applying their new skills.

-“People love to learn,” Peter says.
-“Learning is what we do.
-We’re good at it.
-It’s fun!
-Sometimes we learn by being told how something works, other times we observe others doing things; but learning is the most fun, satisfying, and enduring when we have our own empirical learning experiences—our own AHA! moment when we experience a discovery.
+"Learning is the most fun, satisfying, and enduring when we have our own empirical experiences - our own AHA! moment when we experience a discovery.
 The classroom offers a great opportunity to create those moments in a fun and focused environment.
-It is very rewarding to me when a student tells me afterward that the experience they had in the classroom is what allowed them to finally understand a topic and solve a tough problem at work.”
+It’s great when students tell me that the experience they had in the classroom is what allowed them to finally understand a topic and solve a tough problem at work."

 I recently developed a solution to a problem that is a good example of a non-correlated subquery in a SELECT clause that can also be written as a cross join.
 I’ll describe the requirement, the data, and then the solution … Continue Reading

 The post A Real-World Example of a Non-Correlated SELECT Subquery and Cross Join appeared first on Interface Technical Training – Blogs.

 In this article I’ll show you how to configure a table tablix to both repeat column headers at the top of every page and freeze them while scrolling.
 While tablixes have properties for these things, they only work in matrix … Continue Reading